LISTING BROKER – REPRESENTING SELLERS

 My name is Michael Roché, Real Estate Broker and Owner of Area New York; a full-service real estate firm located in the Financial District.
-I have specialized in FiDi’s real estate market for the past 15 years and would be happy to share my knowledge and experience in real estate with you.
+I have specialized in FiDi’s real estate market since 2004 and would be happy to share my knowledge and experience in real estate with you.

 It is my sincere desire to make selling your SBT apartment stress free and rewarding.
 I will make sure your apartment looks as good as it did when you moved in before we list it for sale, you only get one chance to sell for the highest and best price and first impressions are of paramount importance.

 In addition to over 16 years of experience as a real estate broker specializing in Lower Manhattan, I was born and raised in Southbridge Towers.
 This combination gives me a unique perspective that allows me to utilize my relationships with SBT management, maintenance, security and long time residents in order to provide the highest quality service to my clients.

 BROKERAGE SERVICES – SELLERS

 - Professional Photography

 - Minor Cosmetic Repairs (if necessary)

 - Customized Marketing Plan